How long does the 4-month sleep regression last?

 Since it’s the first, the 4-month sleep regression is often the hardest for parents.
 Sleep regressions typically last anywhere from two to four weeks, and, while they are common, not every baby will have a sleep regression at this time.

-How do I settle my 4-month old to sleep?
+How do I stop my 4-month old waking every hour?

 How do I know if my 4-month old has sleep regression?